birjj/calendari/README.md

-# Calendari - serverless calendar merger
+# Calendari - serverless calendar management and merge API

-Calendari (_/ka.lenˈda.ɾi/_, from Latin _calendari-_) is a tool to manage and merge calendars across platforms.
+Calendari (_/ka.lenˈda.ɾi/_) is a tool to manage and merge calendars across platforms.
 It consists of a set of API routes to create, update and delete calendar events in a given calendar, and an endpoint that exposes the complete set of events in the iCal format.

 It is designed to use serverless functions rather than a dedicated server, to make it easy to host as a hobby project.